ketanhwr/blog/_posts/2016-06-28-sublime-text-competitive-programming.markdown

 Sublime Text has the power of building too!
 The Build System 'C++ Single File' works like a charm but it fails to work when you want to give some input from stdin.
 So after experimenting with the 'Custom Build System' tool, I made a custom Build System.
 In the 'Build System', choose 'New Build System...' and enter the following JSON data in the newly opened file.

 _Note: This might not work for Mac users.
-Read the next section for this._
+Read the next section for this.
+Also, make sure that you don't have any folder with an space in between its name._

 {% highlight json %}
 {